fardinbarashi/psGuiTextTrace/README.md

 ## Roadmap
 ```
-Add more options to export reports
+- Add more options to export reports as Json and html
-- Export as Json
+- Search in cert.msc
-- Export as html
+- Search in regedit
 ```